Arista

 7. Geothermal — it’s not just for Icelanders!

 It’s no surprise that, with its volcanoes and geysers, Iceland has been a pioneer in geothermal energy — using it to meet the heating needs of about 87% of its buildings.
-But it may surprise you to hear that geothermal energy is a viable option for green HVAC technology in the U.S.
+But it may surprise you to hear that geothermal energy is a viable option for green HVAC technology in the U.S., usually for new building projects.

 A geothermal system takes advantage of the constant temperature only a few feet below the earth’s surface to provide both heating and cooling.
 The system consists of a geothermal heat pump and underground, looped piping containing water or refrigerant.
 During cold weather, the fluid in the pipes absorbs heat from the earth and is carried indoors to radiate warmth into the air.
 In the summer, the process works in reverse: the fluid in the pipes draws warmth out of the indoor air and transfers it outdoors.
 The system also provides an added bonus: hot water!